 Credit Hours: 4.50

-Section Notes: Students must pass both theory and clinical portions; meets state requirements for Certified Nurse Aide state exam; 105 clock hours.
-Clinical at Wesley Towers last two weeks of class
+Section Notes: Students must pass both theory and clinical portions; meets state requirements for Certified Nurse Aide state exam; 105 clock hours

 Section Type: Lecture